bobifle/ep2_foundry/README.md

-# Boilerplate System
+# Eclipse Phase 2e System

-This system is a boilerplate system that you can use as a starting point for building your own custom systems.
+This system is an Eclipse Phase system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.

 ## Usage